The DB1 Group, formed by Brazilian technology companies based in Maringá - PR, reports the…

 “DB1 is a Purpose-Driven company, results are highly expected, but it shall never be at any cost.
 Our actions are oriented by DB1 Culture Code, and we need to respect it and make sure we behave within those principles and values”.

-DB1 purpose expresses how the organization intends to act, evolve and transform itself.
+DB1 purpose expresses how the organization intends to act, evolve, and transform itself.
 I remember one of the first video calls to the entire organization to discuss the whole pandemic scenario and how it would most likely impact all of us.
-The call was full of tough–love, clear communication and guided by DB1 Culture Code.
-The company would not harm any employee, client or the community, but our employees needed to be ready for war, going the extra mile whenever needed.
+The call was full of tough love, clear communication, and guided by the DB1 Culture Code.
+The company would not harm any team member, client, or the community, but our employees needed to be ready for war, going the extra mile whenever required.
 I am going to confess, I felt like a spartan.

 How can an organizational culture survive through the challenges?

-Getting back to the subject, the pandemic put organizational culture at a stress–test.
-Before, it was “easier” to shout out loud that the company also cared about its’ employees, clients and the community.
+Getting back to the subject, the pandemic put organizational culture on a stress test.
+Before, it was “easier” to shout out loud that the company also cared about its’ employees, clients, and the community.
 However, in times like this, it is when the organizational culture should flourish!

 Brilliantly, DB1s’ employees engaged with EVOA, a local start-up accelerator, and the local government, trying to figure out ways to help during this critical situation.
-At DB1, we are very proud of the real-time management maturity and knowledge that we have on our software development projects, therefore, why not provide all that knowledge to this project?
-Helping the Health System and the local government to manage and tackle the COVID-19 evolution in our city.
+At DB1, we are very proud of the real-time management maturity and knowledge on our software development projects; therefore, why not provide all that knowledge to this project?
+Helping the Health System and the local government manage and tackle the COVID-19 evolution in our city.

 As a result, all involved parties were able to deliver an MVP platform to provide real-time covid-19 KPIs to the local government and the Health System.
-Now, how about to provide the same level of openness and information to the community as well?
+Now, how about offering the same level of openness and information to the community as well?
 So, they did!

 DB1 also provided its’ robots – TINBOT – to support the reception work at hospitals.
-People can ask TINBOT how to prevent from COVID-19, what the symptoms are, why the virus has that name, the reason for wearing a mask, among other questions.
-Besides, TINBOT interacts with patients, through talking, singing and even telling stories and jokes.
-A huge gig in the pediatric department!
+People can ask TINBOT how to prevent COVID-19, what the symptoms are, why the virus has that name, and the reason for wearing a mask, among other questions.
+Besides, TINBOT interacts with patients through talking, singing, and even telling stories and jokes.
+A massive gig in the pediatric department!

-The pandemic isn’t simply bringing out the best of organization culture, it is helping them to forge it.
-Leaders have the chance to shape, strengthen and power their organization cultures to achieve greater results and impacts.
+The pandemic isn’t simply bringing out the best of an organization’s culture; it is helping them to forge it.
+Leaders have the chance to shape, strengthen and power their organizational cultures to achieve more significant results and impacts.